-If you are not eligible to participate in a company-sponsored retirement plan, you can make deductible contributions to a traditional IRA regardless of your income level, up to $5,500 in 2016.
-Deductible contributions may be reduced or eliminated for an individual who participates in a company-sponsored retirement plan or an individual whose spouse is an active participant in a qualified plan, depending on the amount of the taxpayer's AGI.
+If you are not eligible to participate in a company-sponsored retirement plan, you can make deductible contributions to a traditional IRA regardless of your income level, up to $5,500 in 2018.
+Deductible contributions may be reduced or eliminated for an individual who participates in a company-sponsored retirement plan or an individual whose spouse is an active participant in a qualified plan, depending on the amount of the taxpayer's adjusted gross income (AGI).
 Please refer to the article on traditional IRAs.

 In creating the Roth IRA, Congress included provisions for converting a traditional IRA to a Roth IRA.
 Conversion to a Roth IRA triggers income taxation of the amount converted to the Roth IRA attributable to all deductible contributions to a traditional IRA as well as earnings on those contributions.

 If you have a nondeductible, traditional IRA, the earnings will be taxed, but the amount of your nondeductible contributions will not.
 The conversion amount distributed from your traditional IRA will count as income but will not affect your eligibility for a Roth IRA or trigger the 10% federal penalty usually imposed on early withdrawals.

 The traditional IRA may still provide an advantage over the Roth IRA to those who maximize its benefit.
 Here's how: You invest the tax savings from your IRA deduction in a regular account each year and let that account potentially grow along with your IRA.

 If you have a traditional IRA and are considering converting to a Roth IRA, consider: